snap-one/docs-driverworks-xml/source/includes/30_actions/_25-params.md

 [`<action>`][1]

 The params contains the definition for the parameter(s) used by the Action’s Command.
+The parameters defined here will be displayed in a box in ComposerPro when the Action is selected.

 ### Example